-At the end of the course, the participant will know how to analyze legal incentives in several areas such as Property Law, Contract Law, Tort Law, and Criminal Law and have an overview of the major differences in legal systems (common versus civil law).
+At the end of the course, the participant will know how to analyze legal incentives in several areas such as Property Law, Contract Law, Tort Law, and Criminal Law and have an overview of the legal process and major differences in legal systems.
 Overall, the course analyzes the mechanisms through which to foster efficiency in legal institutions.